 Buy With a 75% Bonus

-If you’ve exhausted the options above and can get more than 2.15 cents of value from your United miles, it can make sense to take advantage of the buy-miles promotion, which is in effect now through June 1, 2019.
+All that being said, if you’ve exhausted the options above and can get more than 2.15 cents of value from your United miles, it can make sense to take advantage of the buy-miles promotion, which is in effect now through July 11, 2019.

 United and Points.com are known for sending out targeted offers, so your offer may differ from the one I was targeted for: